 Where to Stay in Amman

-If you’re looking for a budget friendly option within walking distance of downtown Amman (the balad) then the Caravan Hotel is the place for you.
-This was where PCVs stayed on special occasions-normally we stayed at the super low budget Mansour located in the heart of the balad.
-Looking for a little nostalgia and to offset the cost of our other hotel stays on this trip, we decided to stay at the Caravan for our last few days in Amman.
+If you’re looking for a budget-friendly option within walking distance of downtown Amman (the balad) then the Caravan Hotel is the place for you.
+This was where PCVs stayed on special occasions-normally we stayed at the super low budget Mansour in the heart of the balad.
+Looking for a little nostalgia and to offset the cost of our other hotel stays on this trip, we stayed at the Caravan for our last few days in Amman.

-In the time since we were last there the hotel had changed ownership and undergone a small renovation.
-The rooms and common areas had been spruced up and the empty rooftop where we spent many a hot summer evening had been transformed into a dining area with sweeping views of King Abdullah Mosque and Al Bishara Greek Orthodox Church where breakfast was served (breakfast is included in the cost of the room).
+In the time since we were last there, the hotel had changed ownership and undergone a small renovation.
+The rooms and common areas had been spruced up and the empty rooftop where we spent many a hot summer evening had been transformed into a dining area with sweeping views of King Abdullah Mosque and Al Bishara Greek Orthodox Church where breakfast was served (breakfast is included in the room's cost).

-With its clean rooms, close proximity to the balad, and good price point, the locally owned and operated Caravan hotel is a great option.
+With its clean rooms, proximity to the balad, and a good price point, the locally owned and operated Caravan hotel is a great option.